preciofishbone/OmniaFx/docs/cli/README.md

  ## Phase 2 - Finishing<a id="regular-mode-deployment-phase2"></a>

-Run migration for remainning tables and clean up.
+Run migration for remaining tables and clean up.

 ##### Optional Commands<a id="optional-commands-regular-mode-deployment-phase2"></a>
 ```